aikithoughts/daveshevitz.github.io/gratitude/gratitude.md

 - Coaching a great Let Me Run team
 - Running shoes that work for my feet
 - Great Jazz music
+- Laughing at a dumb joke with a friend